The Post-Baccalaureate Certificate is a rigorous program consisting of 4 courses (12 credits) providing a solid conceptual foundation in data science.

 Any courses taken as part of this certificate program can be used if the student is later admitted to the Data Science M.S. degree.
 However, the M.S. degree requires a minimum GPA of 3.25, higher than that required for the certificate.

-A student maintaining a minimum GPA of 3.25 in their courses for the certificate program may apply for the M.S. degree using the usual procedure, and they may use all the same application material originally submitted for the application to this certificate, plus a letter from a U of MN faculty member, and may apply for a waiver of the requirement for the GRE.
+A student maintaining a minimum GPA of 3.25 in their courses for the certificate program may apply for the M.S. degree using the usual procedure, and they may use all the same application material originally submitted for the application to this certificate, plus a letter from a U of MN faculty member.